What is the Financial Conduct Authority?

 How does the FCA regulate UK payday lenders?

-The FCA decided to take an in-depth look into the market and the problems that people who were taking out these loans were having before they introduced their new price cap and regulations.
+The FCA took an in-depth look into the market and the problems that short-term borrowers were experiencing before it introduced their new price cap and regulations.
 FCA officials looked at the credit records belonging to over 4.6 million people to find out what people did if they were turned down for payday loans.

-They also analysed several payday loan lenders and millions of loans to find out what affect the price cap would have on the industry and they also talked to regulatory bodies that had introduced similar caps in other countries.
+They also analysed several payday loan lenders and millions of loans to find out what effect the price cap would have on the industry, and talked to regulatory bodies that had introduced similar caps in other countries.
 This all painted a clear picture for the FCA, allowing them to introduce a balanced set of regulations, limits and caps that work for everyone.

-1. The FCA limited the interest rates charged to a maximum of 0.8 per cent of the value of the loan per day.
+1. Limit the interest rates charged to a maximum of 0.8% of the value of the loan per day

-2. They then implemented a rule that limited the penalties applied for non-payment to £15.
+2. Limited the penalties applied for non-payment to £15

-3. Finally, the FCA applied a cap of 100 per cent of loan value to the cost of all charges and fees to protect consumers from ever having to pay more than double what they borrowed, whatever their circumstances.
+3. Applied a cap of 100% of the loan value to the cost of all charges and fees – protecting consumers from ever having to pay more than double what they borrowed

 What impact have the FCA regulations had on UK payday lenders?

-Can the FCA help me to find the best payday loans UK lenders have to offer?
+Can the FCA help me find the best payday loans UK lenders have to offer?

-Yes, the interest price cap and limits the FCA has brought in have meant the end for several of the payday lenders who were operating irresponsibly.
-Therefore, by checking that your latest lender is FCA-authorised and regulated, you can minimise the risk of taking out a loan with a poor-quality lender.
+Yes!
+The interest price cap and limits introduced by the FCA brought an end to many payday lenders who were operating irresponsibly.
+Therefore, by checking that your direct lender is FCA-authorised and regulated, you can minimise the risk of taking out a loan with a poor-quality lender.

 What is a responsible lender?

-In order to be officially classed as a responsible lender, you need to meet certain :
+In order to be officially classed as a responsible lender, businesses and firms need to submit an application to the FCA to demonstrate that they comply with the FCA's principles of business.

-There are many other rules set out by the FCA that must be followed in order for a provider of loans or a fintech to be classed as a responsible lender.
-These regulations are based around lending to people using guarantors and those borrowing in pairs or for small business purposes, for example.
+There are many rules set out by the FCA that must be followed in order for lenders and fintech businesses to be classed as responsible.
+These regulations also help to safeguard people using guarantors, those borrowing in pairs, and loans for small business purposes.

 What are unregulated loans?